KasrAskari/KasrAskari/README.md

-### Passionate about building intelligent systems that make data meaningful and impactful💡🖥️
+### Passionate about building Intelligent Systems that make Data Meaningful and Impactful💡🖥️

 - 🔬 I’m currently researching on ***Age-Related Macular Degeneration (AMD)***
 <!--